praveenkranjan/praveenkranjan.github.io/_projects/2_project.md

 category: Relational Maneuvering Guidance and Control
 ---

-In the field of autonomous systems, multi-vehicle coordination is crucial for achieving complex missions involving UAVs.
-My research focuses on developing flexible and safe motion planning strategies for relational maneuvering, where multiple UAVs operate in coordination to maintain specific formations and adapt to dynamic mission requirements.
-By integrating safety constraints with flexible control mechanisms, I aim to enhance UAV performance in tasks such as target tracking, formation flying, and area coverage.
-These approaches allow UAVs to navigate safely while responding to unpredictable changes in the environment, ensuring reliable and robust operations in real-world scenarios.
+In the realm of distributed multi-agent systems, achieving effective coordination among agents while minimizing information exchange is paramount.
+This research focuses on innovative control strategies that allow agents to maintain flexible formations without relying on predetermined structures.
+By leveraging decentralized decision-making processes, our approach empowers agents to adapt their positions and orientations in response to dynamic environments and varying mission requirements.
+This flexibility enhances the system's robustness, enabling agents to operate efficiently even in the face of uncertainties and limited global information.
+Through our work, we aim to redefine the possibilities of multi-agent coordination, paving the way for more resilient and adaptable autonomous systems.

 <hr> <!-- Adding a line to separate sections -->